 Wired connections in general naturally offer better and more reliable quality than, say, mobile broadband or satellite internet.
 Environmental factors such as weather do not cause interruptions in data transmission.
 Cable internet service is also largely unaffected by distance, meaning your connection will be as good if you live far from the provider's central office as if you live right near it.

 Cable internet providers offer plans up to 75Mbps (megabits per second) or more for download speed.
 This is significantly faster than any other widely available option except fiber optic internet.
 For instance, when we compare DSL vs cable, the top speed DSL is currently capable of on a large-scale consumer basis is 52Mbps.
-In reality, the vast majority of DSL plans max out at 15 - 20Mbps.
+In reality, the vast majority of DSL plans max out at between 15 and 20Mbps.
 Satellite internet is even slower, at a maximum of 10 - 15Mbps download speed.
 Cable internet speed can be affected by certain factors, however, which I will cover later in this guide.
 No matter which plan you have, cable internet upload speeds are always significantly slower than download.
-Upload speeds range between under 1Mbps and 5-8Mbps.
+Upload speeds range between under 1Mbps and 5 - 8Mbps.

 Notable fact on internet speed: High-speed internet providers are increasingly using FTTN (fiber to the node, or fiber to the neighborhood) to increase the speed of their cable internet offerings.
 This means they're installing fiber optic lines from the hub to the street, which gives you faster speeds even though the wiring to your home is still via coaxial cable.